Avdhesh-Varshney/AI-Code/docs/projects/computer-vision/face-detection.md

 <!-- YOU CAN ALSO DESIGN YOUR PROJECT DOCUMENTATION AS YOU WISH BUT SHOULD BE UNDERSTANABLE TO A NEWBIE. -->
 <!-- FOR REFERENCE, YOU MAY CONSULT THE FILE LOCATED AT 'docs\nlp\projects\twitter_sentiment_analysis.md'. -->

-# Project Title
-Face Detection using OpenCV
+# Face Detection using OpenCV

 ### AIM
 The goal of this project is to build a face detection system using OpenCV, which identifies faces in static images using Haar Cascades.